5 Social Media Post Ideas That Every Author Can Try

 Video is still king on social media, so try to post videos that your readers find informative or entertaining.
 You might post a weekly video where you share information about yourself or your expertise.
 Here are some ideas for video content:

 Videos are truly effective because they help boost you in the platform’s algorithm, make you seem more relatable, and allow potential readers to get to know you better.
 You might feel anxious before posting your first one, but you’re likely to become used to the process after sharing a few videos.
-Consider watching videos from other authors for inspiration, such as this one from… SHARE EXAMPLE

 5. Reader reviews or quotes